-The ultimate authority in the ABA is the representative, populous House of Delegates.
-Ultimate accreditation decisions are made there when a school is provisionally or fully approved, when a school is disaccredited, and when amendments to the Standards are approved by the House.53 Most of these actions are thrashed out in committees of the Council of the Section; the House usually acts on them without significant debate.
+school is provisionally or fully approved, when a school is disaccredited, and when amendments to the Standards are approved by the House.43 Most of these actions are thrashed out in committees of the council of the Section; the House usually acts on them without significant debate.

-Discussion of law faculty tenure is an exception.
-The Idaho Bar Association mounted a recent, unsuccessful but noisy challenge to the ABA Council's interpretation that the Standards require each law school to provide tenure for its full-time faculty.54 The issue can be expected to return, either in the House or in the lesser forums of ABA
+Discussions of law-faculty tenure are an exception.
+The Idaho Bar Association mounted a recent, unsuccessful but noisy challenge to the ABA Council's interpretation that the Standards require each law school to provide tenure for its full-time faculty.44 The issue can be expected to return, either in the House or in the lesser forums of ABA educational policy.
+As matters stand, an approved school must have a tenure system and is encouraged to adopt the tenure and academic-freedom system promulgated by the American Association of University Professors.45